Turn! Turn! Turn! (album): Background

-The recording of the album was not without its tensions, with several members of the band expressing feelings of resentment towards the close working relationship that was beginning to form between McGuinn and producer Terry Melcher.
+The recording of the album was not without its tensions, with several members of the band expressing feelings of resentment towards the close working relationship that was forming between McGuinn and producer Terry Melcher.
 Rhythm guitarist David Crosby was particularly vocal in his disapproval, since he felt McGuinn and Melcher (along with the band's manager Jim Dickson) were conspiring to keep his songs off the album.
 Crosby had brought the self-penned "Stranger in a Strange Land" (later released by Blackburn & Snow) and "The Flower Bomb Song", along with Dino Valenti's "I Don't Ever Want to Spoil Your Party" (later released by Quicksilver Messenger Service as "Dino's Song") to the recording sessions, but all three songs were rejected and remained unreleased at the time.

 Tension was also developing between Gene Clark and the rest of the Byrds due to the higher level of income he was receiving as the band's principal songwriter.
 This resulted in Clark becoming increasingly isolated within the band and some of his best songs being relegated to appearances on B-sides or left unreleased altogether.
 Ultimately, this resentment would be a contributing factor in Clark's departure from the band in early 1966.

 Yet another source of conflict was the power struggle that was developing between Melcher and Dickson.
 For his part, Dickson had aspirations to produce the band himself, which led to him being overly critical of Melcher's production work and would culminate in Melcher's dismissal as the band's producer following completion of the album.

 The album's front cover photograph was taken by Guy Webster at his studio in Beverly Hills, California, and was later nominated for the Grammy Award for Best Album Cover.
-The LP's back cover liner notes were written by the Byrds' publicist, Derek Taylor, and were actually an edited version of a much longer description of the album and its recording that would later appear in its complete form in the February 15, 1966, edition of Record World magazine.
+The LP's back cover liner notes were written by the Byrds' publicist, Derek Taylor, and were an edited version of a much longer description of the album and its recording that would later appear in its complete form in the February 15, 1966, edition of Record World magazine.

 Music

 Turn!
 Turn!
-Turn! opens with the Pete Seeger penned title track, which was issued as a single two months ahead of the release of the album.
+Turn! opens with the Pete Seeger–penned title track, which was issued as a single two months ahead of the release of the album.
 Based on an arrangement McGuinn had developed while working on Judy Collins' 1963 album Judy Collins 3, the idea of reviving the song came to him during the Byrds' first American tour.
 It reputedly took the band 78 tries, spread over five days of recording, to get the take they released.
 Rolling Stone editor David Fricke has commented that the song's plea for peace and tolerance was custom-made for the 1960s, a decade colored by assassinations, urban rioting, and the horrors of the Vietnam War.
 Peaking at number 1 on the Billboard Hot 100, the single represented the high-water mark of folk rock as a musical trend and reinforced the Byrds' standing as a commercial chart act.